Complementary and Integrative Medicine/

-AOM treatments identify a pattern of energetic imbalance within a patient and redress that disharmony through a variety of therapies that may include acupuncture needling, cupping, acupressure, and exercises such as tai ji and qi gong, as well as Chinese herbal preparations.
+AOM treatments identify a pattern of energetic imbalance within a patient and redress that disharmony through a variety of therapies that may include acupuncture needling, cupping, acupressure, exercises such as tai ji and qi gong and Chinese herbal preparations.

 The prospects for finding a good job in this field are excellent for the foreseeable future.
-AOM is one of the most requested forms of treatment in the fast-growing field of complementary and alternative medicine (CAM) and holds promise as one of the key modalities to be used in current and future integrative medical settings.
-A recent Institute of Medicine report noted the widespread use of CAM in the U.S., with patients making more visits to CAM practitioners than to primary care physicians.
-Annual out-of-pocket costs for CAM exceed $27 billion.
+AOM is one of the most requested forms of treatment in the fast-growing field of complementary and alternative medicine and holds promise as one of the key modalities to be used in current and future integrative medical settings.
+A 2005 Institute of Medicine report noted the widespread use of complementary and alternative medicine in the United States, with patients making more visits to complementary and alternative medicine practitioners than to primary care physicians.
+Annual out-of-pocket costs for complementary and alternative medicine exceed $27 billion.

 AOM practitioners can create financially supportive careers with flexible work schedules that are rewarding on many levels.
-Moreover, an AOM career offers the opportunity for a more balanced lifestyle for the practitioner and his/her clients.
-AOM practitioners look at their patients from a wholistic perspective, taking into account the patient's physical, mental, and emotional health.
+Moreover, an AOM career offers the opportunity for a more balanced lifestyle for practitioners and their clients.
+AOM practitioners look at their patients from a holistic perspective, taking into account the patient's physical, mental and emotional health.
 Practitioners are able to spend time developing a collaborative relationship with their patients, assisting them in maintaining their health and promoting a consciousness of wellness.

-The settings in which AOM practitioners work vary from multidisciplinary clinics with other health care professionals, to hospitals, to one’s own private practice.
-Other career options include teaching, translating, publishing, or working with an herb or acupuncture supply company.
+The settings in which AOM practitioners work vary from multidisciplinary clinics and hospitals to private practice.
+Other career options include teaching, translating, publishing or working with an herb or acupuncture supply company.